DataRaptor/drift-discord/README.md

 Furthermore, the services will deploy to the links in the `Overview` section.

 ## Data Considerations

+If an old user uses a new wallet and hence publickey we take the approach of storing the new wallet as a new JSON document (as opposed to rewriting the old).
+This will allow us to associate the same discord user to multiple publickeys.

 We would like to capture as much data as we can about our users and adhere to the law.
 We censor data using locale to comply with GDPR.
 Within the `/api/config` we define a constant:
 ```